BrianARuff/ask-chat-gpt-chrome-extension/README.md

 **_11/13/2023_**

 > I removed the code that was causing a warning message to show when the extension was being installed from the Google Chrome extension store.
 The matches property for a content script was previously set to "all_urls", which is why the warning will show.
 Thus, I've updated the code so that it will now work on http, https, file, and ftp based URLs.
 That should cover the vast majority of potential use cases, so the end result for users will be like nothing ever happened, outside of the install warning no longer showing up on the initial install.

+**_11/22/2023_**

+> I changed the manifest file so that user should no longer get a warning message to appear when initially installing the application.
+A previous fix back on 11/13/2023 was meant to fix this, but it was not, thus I'm trying this new approach out.
+I will update it later on if anything else is needed.

 ![OpenAI Unusual Activity Warning](frontend/images/detected-unusual-activity.jpg)